gulzar0508/PDO-CRUD/ReadMe.md

-## Basic excerise done useing PDO, PHP, HTML, CSS
+## Basic exercise done using PDO, PHP, HTML, CSS
 This project demonstrates the basic CRUD operations in the form of processes as
 - Registration
 - Login